Search

 I am a partner in a property management firm.
-Recently, I showed a property and felt a little vulnerable.
-I don’t often feel this way, but I just happened to be showing the property later in the day than usual.
+Recently, I showed a property later in the day than usual, and I felt a little vulnerable.
 My lack of fear might be false security because I am “out” so much.
 I run, walk, cycle, or hike daily.
+Interestingly, the person I showed the property happened to be a woman who sells defense weapons!

-She began to show me how it worked and let me hold it.
-It was super light, had a built-in light, and a wrist strap so that if someone took the weapon from me, it would pull a deactivator so that the stun gun would be worthless to the attacker.
+She just happened to have her weapon with her.
+We started talking about things we both liked to do, and I mentioned my recent day hiking.
+She pulled her stun gun from her pocket and said, “You need one of these!”
+The stun gun was super light-weight, had a built-in light and a wrist strap.
+The strap ensures that if someone took the weapon from me, it would pull a deactivator, making it useless to the attacker.
 By the time she was finished showing me the product, I felt empowered just by knowing I could fight back without actually touching someone.

 As I thought about the topic, I considered what I would want as a “virgin” weapon carrier.
 I have never been one to go looking for danger.
 With that said, I’ve never been overly safe either.
-I’ve always outrun, outwalked, out hiked, and out cycled fear.
+I’ve always outrun, outwalked, out-hiked, and out-cycled fear.
 I also take my big dog most places.

 Types of Weapons of Self-Defense for Women